MBA without Work Experience

 It works as the best fit for individuals who have recently graduated and wish to continue their further studies abroad without taking a break in education or for individuals who have some months of the internship experience.

-In contrast, for a normal MBA, the average age for is 27 years at Harvard while at Michigan, Chicago Booth, Kellogg the average is 28 years.
+In contrast, for a normal MBA, the average age is 27 years at Harvard while at Michigan, Chicago Booth, Kellogg the average is 28 years.
 At Wharton, the average years of work experience are 5.5 years and 4.6 years at NYU.

-The Best Schools which offers the Pre-Experience MBA program requires you to show an understanding of work experience in some form or the other, this may be in the form of part-time work, volunteering work.
+The Best Schools which offers the Pre-Experience MBA program requires you to show an understanding of work experience in some form or the other.
+This may be in the form of part-time work or volunteering work.

-Hence, if your aim is to get to the top schools, you need to have some substantial corporate understanding, just having a normal profile won’t cut into.
+Hence, if your aim is to get into the top schools, you need to have some substantial corporate understanding and just having a normal profile won’t be enough.

-Also one more thing to note is, that though it is not obligatory to have work experience while applying for these schools, it is highly preferred.
-And only a very small % of the class is present who has less than two years of work experience.
+Also, one more thing to note is, that though it is not obligatory to have work experience while applying for these schools, it is highly preferred.
+And only a very small % of the class has less than two years of work experience.

 Starting your MBA studies early helps you lead in some areas as stated below:-

-- Grow Business Experience – Academically, Professionally, and Culturally - You get exposure internationally and get the chance to obtain quality education, and gain cultural exposure through Gap Semesters and Internships abroad
+- Grow Business Experience – Academically, professionally, and culturally – you get exposure internationally and get the chance to obtain a quality education, and gain cultural exposure through gap semesters and internships abroad

 - Save time – You can complete your studies without taking any gap or break in between of education.